Explore this course:

 Entry requirements

-Minimum 2:1 undergraduate honours degree or a relevant medical degree.
+Minimum 2:1 undergraduate honours degree in any subject or a Medical degree.

 We also consider a wide range of international qualifications: